 The CZ P01

-In 2001, CZ utilized its new manufacturing capabilities to produce a lighter and more modern design.
+In 2001, CZ utilized its new manufacturing capabilities to produce a lighter and more modern duty pistol.
 The CZ P01 used a new aluminum alloy for the frame, incorporated a 1913 rail on the dust cover, and had much tighter manufacturing tolerances.
 In 2003, it passed all of the stringent Czech National Police requirements and also earned a NATO stock designation.

 If you’re interested, the requirements for the pistol to pass included: